riot-ci/RIOT/MAINTAINING.md

 section, mark the PR with the according label from the "Reviewed:" category.
 If you disagree with the assessment of a previous review, you may remove a certain "Reviewed:" label.

-It is also good etiquette to describe what you reviewed, even if you gave the PR a full review and approve it.
-This way the contributor and other maintainers are able to follow your thought process.

-Only assign yourself to PRs, you can however request reviews from other maintainers or contributors, either by mentioning them in a comment or selecting them in GitHub's review sidebar.

 #### Github etiquette